Companion Animal Hospital

 Save time at your first appointment by filling out paperwork online before coming in.

 ATTENTION ALL MILITARY PERSONNEL!

-We are thrilled to introduce our newest program: Companion Animal Hospital Fund for Military Personnel, which offers FREE and DISCOUNTED veterinary procedures for eligible Military members and their families!
+We are thrilled to introduce our newest program: Companion Animal Hospital Fund for Military Personnel, which offers FREE free vaccinations and spay and neuter procedures for eligible Military members and their families!

 The Companion Animal Hospital Fund for Military Personnel would not be possible without the generous support of donors from our community.
 If you would like to show your appreciation for the Servicemen and Women of America, please consider making a tax-deductible donation today.

 Dr. Carter graduated from the U.C.
 Davis School of Veterinary Medicine in 1990 and was inducted into the Phi Zeta Society, a distinction awarded to graduating veterinary students in the top 10% of their class.
 She has been a small animal and exotic animal veterinarian for over 21 years.
 Dr. Carter currently leads the hospital’s efforts to lease facility space to the finest private practitioners and specialists in the area, along with her continued duties of overseeing the care of the orphaned animals in the Helen Woodward Animal Center Adoptions Department.

 Dr. Coulson grew up loving animals and knew she wanted to be a veterinarian from an early age.
 During high school and as an undergraduate, Dr. Coulson worked in a small animal general practice as a technician for almost ten years.
 She earned her DVM degree from Western University of Health Sciences in Pomona, California.
 Her special interests include companion animal medicine, cardiology, and surgery.

 Angela N. Gaeto, DVM